lifs-tools/lipidxplorer/README.md

 Please check our [Wiki](https://lifs.isas.de/wiki/index.php) on details on how to contact us to receive help and report errors.

 ## known issues
-to run it in a virtual environmebt in on macOS use pythonw instead pf python
+to run it in a virtual environment in on macOS use pythonw instead of python

 ## Citing the Software
 Herzog R, Schwudke D, Shevchenko A: ***LipidXplorer: Software for Quantitative Shotgun Lipidomics Compatible with Multiple Mass Spectrometry Platforms***. **Current Protocols in Bioinformatics 2013 Oct 15** [PUBMED](https://www.ncbi.nlm.nih.gov/pubmed/26270171)